bluzelle/api/source/index.html.md

 - `data`: Complementary data for the request.
 - `bzn-api`: Used internally by the daemon.
 Set to constant `"crud"` for this guide.
 - `db-uuid`: The `UUID` for your database.
-- `request-id`: (Optional) An identifier for this request.
-The value is mirrored in the `response-to` field of the request.
+- `request-id`: (Optional) An identifier for this request..

 -------

 Likewise, each WebSocket **response** from a *Bluzelle* daemon is a JSON object and may have the following fields:

 - `data`: Complementary data for the response.
-- `response-to`: The `request-id` field of the initial request, if present.
+- `response-id`: The `request-id` field of the initial request, if present.
 - `error`: If present, this is an error string signifying that the request has failed.